Combinatorial analysis of the period mapping: topology of 2D fibers

 \section{Conclusion}

-We have developed an effective combinatorial approach to the study of the periods mapping proposed in \cite{B2,BBook}.
-It had been proved that the global 2D fibers of the periods mapping in the 4D labyrinth spaces have the simplest topology.
+We have developed an effective combinatorial approach to the study of the period mapping proposed in \cite{B2} and \cite{BBook}, Chaps.
+4,5.
+It had been proved that the global 2D fibers of the period mapping in the 4D labyrinth spaces have the simplest topology.
 Basically, same technology may be applied for higher dimensional moduli spaces.
 The broad use of combinatorial techniques is vital for the investigation of already 3D fibers.
-Indeed, the number of full dimensional cells in the decomposition of 6D moduli space ${\cal H}_3^1$ is too large to consider fibers inside each cell with subsequent glueing them together.
-One has to use larger 'building blocks', say clusters of coordinate spaces with nonexceptional graphs $\Gamma$.
-As we mentioned already, a new effect appears in the 3D world: the fibres may become disconnected, however each component remains a cell.
+Indeed, the number of full dimensional cells in the decomposition of 6D moduli space ${\cal H}_3^1$ is too large to consider fibers inside each cell with subsequent gluing them together.
+One has to use larger 'building blocks', say clusters of coordinate spaces with non-exceptional graphs $\Gamma$.
+As we mentioned already, a new effect appears in the 3D world: the fibers may become disconnected, however each component remains a cell.
 We are going to describe the 3D calculations in a forthcoming publication.